Maps

 Stages

-There are no official stages on the route, but walking from Cashel to Ardmore, St. Declan’s Way breaks naturally into five approximately 20km stage lengths which are:
+There are no official stages on the route, but walking from Cashel to Ardmore, St. Declan’s Way breaks naturally into six approximately 20km stage lengths which are:

-- Cashel to Cahir – 20km – flat terrain on back roads.
+Cashel to Cahir – 23km approx. – Gentle back roads, minor ascents.

-- Aglish to Ardmore – 20km – flat terrain on back roads, tracks & finishing along beach.
+Aglish to Ardmore – 21km approx. – Rolling back roads, finishing along the beach.

 It is possible to walk the route in either direction.
 Walking north to south (Cashel to Ardmore) just gives a more natural flow and you will ultimately complete the route at the seat of St. Declan, along the beach in Ardmore, which is a fantastic finish point.